tsteuwer/ember-tracker/README.md

 Feel free to change your `trackingId` based on the environment you're in.

 Now, you can add the GoogleAnalyticsRoute mixin to your Router to start tracking pageviews and inject the service into your controllers/components.
-[Learn how](https://tsteuwer.github.io/ember-tracker/#/google-analytics)!
+[Learn how][ga-doc-url]!

 ### Options